• liendolucas a year ago

 I can kinda see why they are doing this but it's still deeply annoying, when all I really want from the printer industry is a printer that prints.

-• schmidtleonard 10 months ago
+• schmidtleonard a year ago

 Oh, great.
 "Remove the yellow dots."